kaushalpatil12/kaushalpatil12/README.md

 <h2 align="center">
  <b> 👋 Good to have you here!! <b>
 </h2>

-###### 🌱 About myself
+### 🌱 About myself

 ✔️ Hi there 👋, My Name is Kaushal Patil , currently pursuing my Masters from IIMS Chinchwad, Pune in Master in Computer Application.

 ✔️ I am interested in development and have contributed to some open-source organisations .
 I also enjoy doing competitive programming.

-✔️ I have experience in FULL stack web development, Data Science and AI ML ,.
+✔️ I have experience in Full stack web development, Data Science and AI ML.

 ✔️ I have been the participant of open-source event such as HacktoberFest'21.

 ## Skills:
- - 🍵Java
+ - 🍵 Java, Spring
- - 🐍 Python (Data Analytics)
+ - 🐍 Python ( Data Analytics )
+ - 💻 HTML, CSS, JS, Bootstrap
  - 📱 React Native
- - 💻 HTML, CSS, JS
- - 💻C, Cpp
+ - 💻 C, Cpp
+ - 🧑🏻‍💻 Dot Net , Visual Basic

 ## Github Badges